microservices-suite/node-microservices-suite/.suite-cli/cli/README.md

   ```bash
   suite prune  [-fav]
   ```
-- This command works behaves exactly as docker and if `[-v-a]` flags are passed they specify you are targeting `volumes or al(volumes & system)`.
+- This command works behaves exactly as docker and if `[-v-a]` flags are passed they specify you are targeting `volumes or all(volumes & system)`.
 - This is part of house keeping that suite exposes to clean up your environemnt when its blotted with dangling images or containers and volumes.
   ```bash
   suite docker:start